BrightLedSigns/LedSign/LedSign::BB.md

 Inspiration from similar work:

 - [ProLite Perl Module](https://metacpan.org/pod/ProLite) - The only other CPAN perl module I could find that does something similar, albeit for a different type of sign.

-# LICENSE AND COPYRIGHT

-Copyright 2013 Kerry Schwab.

-This program is free software; you can redistribute it and/or modify it under the terms of the the Artistic License (2.0).
-You may obtain a copy of the full license at: [http://www.perlfoundation.org/artistic_license_2_0](http://www.perlfoundation.org/artistic_license_2_0)

-Aggregation of this Package with a commercial distribution is always permitted provided that the use of this Package is embedded; that is, when no overt attempt is made to make this Package's interfaces visible to the end user of the commercial distribution.
-Such use shall not be construed as a distribution of this Package.

-The name of the Copyright Holder may not be used to endorse or promote products derived from this software without specific prior written permission.

-THIS PACKAGE IS PROVIDED "AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTIBILITY AND FITNESS FOR A PARTICULAR PURPOSE.